FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 \subsubsection{Experimental Platform Setup}

-The experimental platform comprises a host PC and a Xilinx KCU105 FPGA development kit, as illustrated in Figure \ref{fig-exp-hw}.
-In the \textbf{FASE} system configuration, FPGA–host communication is established via an external USB–UART interface to overcome the 460 Kbps baud-rate limitation of the on-board UART.
-In the \textbf{LiteX} baseline system, the FPGA boots from an SD card containing the firmware, Linux kernel, and benchmark binaries, with the on-board UART to connect the Linux terminal to the host.
+The platform consists of a host PC and a Xilinx KCU105 FPGA (Figure \ref{fig-exp-hw}).
+In \textbf{FASE}, an external USB–UART interface is deployed to bypass the 460Kbps limit of on-board UART.
+In the \textbf{LiteX} baseline, the FPGA boots Linux (firmware + \emph{ramfs} with benchmarks) via on-board UART.

-Figure \ref{fig-exparch} outlines the hardware and software configurations of both systems.
-The \textbf{LiteX} baseline implements a complete SoC with a full Linux-based software stack for executing benchmark ELF files.
-The \textbf{FASE} system removes all peripheral components while retaining an identical memory sub-system comprising an AXI memory bus, L2 cache, and DDR controller.
-FASE executes dynamically-linked ELF programs with shared libraries directly via the host-side runtime.

-Detailed hardware and software specifications of the target systems and host are listed in Tables \ref{tab-targetconf} and \ref{tab-hostconf}.
-All LiteX peripherals use default configuration parameters.
-Other Rocket core parameters not mentioned are kept consistent with the Litex-Rocket pre-generated hardware repository \footnote{https://github.com/litex-hub/pythondata-cpu-rocket}.